Blog -

 var marker = L.marker([51.5, -0.09]).addTo(map);

-marker.bindPopup('<b>Hello World!</b><br>I am a popup.');
+marker.bindPopup('<b>Hello World!</b><br>This is a popup.');

 Conclusion